 In accordance with article 84(1) of the Articles of Association, at each annual general meeting one-third of the Directors for the time being shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
-Accordingly, Mr. Sy Man Chiu, Dr. Yu Sun Say and Ms. Tsang Ngo Yin will offer himself/herself for re-election as an executive Director and an independent non-executive Director, respectively at the forthcoming annual general meeting of the Company.
+Accordingly, Mr. Keng Stephen Lee and Mr. Ng Sik Chiu will offer himself for re-election as a non-executive Director and an executive Director, respectively at the forthcoming annual general meeting of the Company.